.

 Kansas

-Kansas State Board of Pharmacy
+Kansas Board of Veterinary Examiners/Executive Director

 Kentucky